 How to prepare food for your baby

-When offering finger food you should make sure that food is easy for baby to hold and soft enough so that you can squish it between your fingers.
+If you’re baby-led weaning you should make sure that food is easy for baby to hold and soft enough so that you can squish it between your fingers.
 Offer soft fruits like avocado and banana – try squeezing the banana softly until you’re able to divide it into its three segments and offer one at a time – or steamed hard vegetables like carrot sticks.

 Tips for baby’s very first meal of solid food